 Ken Fraley is a retired metrologist with the State of Oklahoma.
 He has over 20 years of experience in making precision mass measurements using weighing designs as described in this publication.
 He has carried out extensive experimentation and implemented measurement assurance programs to ensure that measurements made in the Oklahoma laboratory are consistent and uniform with those at the national level.
 As background experience, Ken developed the first draft of this document based on discussions with NIST and early users of weighing designs in the State laboratories, and provided a critical review of Advanced Laboratory Auditing Program (LAP) problems submitted after the first Advanced Mass Metrology seminar in 1993.
-He has also coordinated and analyzed several interlaboratory comparisons among laboratories working at the advanced level described in this publication.
-He has analyzed data, prepared preliminary and final analyses, and presented results of many interlaboratory comparisons conducted at basic, intermediate and advanced levels.
-In this edition, Ken has clarified ideas that now have over twenty years of refinement, has introduced extensive spreadsheet usage, and provided additional graphic content.
+Mr. Fraley coordinated and analyzed several interlaboratory comparisons among laboratories working at the advanced level described in this publication.
+He also analyzed data, prepared preliminary and final analyses, and presented results of many interlaboratory comparisons conducted at basic, intermediate and advanced levels.
+In this edition, Ken helped clarify ideas that now have over twenty years of refinement, introduced extensive spreadsheet usage, and provided additional graphic content.

 Georgia Harris is a Program Leader in the NIST Office of Weights and Measures.
 She provided direction and encouragement to Ken in developing the ideas and provided editorial support for the initial publication.
-In this revision, she has provided updated copies of SOP 5, SOP 28, ideas and content for spreadsheet analysis, and enhancements based on answering many technical questions from laboratories working at this level, and from reviewing numerous annual submissions for laboratories seeking formal Recognition at this level.
+Beginning with the 2012 revision, Ms. Harris has included updated copies of SOP 5, SOP 28 and managed the ongoing development of this document.
 The Office of Weights and Measures is responsible for providing technical support and guidance to the State legal metrology laboratories to ensure uniformity in the legal metrology measurement infrastructure; this publication is intended to provide support and guidance not only for State weights and measures laboratories, but also for other calibration laboratories seeking to implement advanced weighing designs.